What is Customer Relationship Management – CRM?

 Before long the Rolodex had become a staple piece of office equipment.
 Nearly every professional had one, and they even became hotly contested in office politics.
 If someone was fired from their position, a frequent occurrence was the theft of their workplace Rolodex – and all the valuable contacts held within them.
 Once, a Rolodex was even held for ransom.

 Remember, Rolodexes contained critical information about clients and how to contact them.
 Loss of the Rolodex often meant the loss of the customer as well, as the company would have no further way to getting in touch with them.
 Meaning that each customer had to be contacted all again and their details reacquired.
 Subsequently, many companies went to great pains to ensure their Rolodexes could not wander too far off.

 The Digital Age – a New Dawn for Professional Networking

 It is something of a testament to the Rolodex’s utility that it managed to be found in offices for so long after its invention.
 As recently as a few years ago they were still considered essential pieces of office equipment, and even today many argue that a Rolodex is an extremely useful piece of equipment to have around.
-However, as technology improves new gadgets inevitably come to the fore that replace or at least challenge, the things our parents and grandparents used to rely so much on.
+However, as technology improves new gadgets inevitably come to the fore that replace or at least challenge, the things our parents and grandparents used to rely on.

 The main advantage of computers is that it takes up no space whatsoever.
 The contact details of several thousand, or even several tens of thousands, of clients, can all be kept on a single disc no large than a coffee coaster.
 Even on a computer, the amount of storage space being taken up is tiny.